-2.6.7 Access to Care Variables (ACCELI42- PMDLPR42)
+2.5.7 Access to Care Variables (ACCELI42- PMDLPR42)

-The variables ACCELI42 through PMDLPR42 describe data from the Access to Care (AC) section of the MEPS HC questionnaire, which was administered in Panel 9 Round 4 and Panel 10 Round 2.
-This supplement serves a number of purposes in the MEPS HC by gathering information on five main topic areas: family members' origins and preferred languages; family members' usual source of health care; characteristics of usual source of health care provider; and access to medical treatment, dental treatment, and prescription medicines.
+The variables ACCELI42 through PMDLPR42 describe data from the Access to Care (AC) section of the MEPS HC questionnaire, which was administered in Panel 10 Round 4 and Panel 11 Round 2.
+This supplement serves a number of purposes in the MEPS HC by gathering information on five main topic areas: family members' origins and preferred languages; family members' usual source of health care; characteristics of usual source of health care providers; satisfaction with and access to the usual source of health care provider; and access to medical treatment, dental treatment, and prescription medicines.
 The variable ACCELI42 indicates whether persons were eligible to receive the Access to Care questions.
 Persons with ACCELI42 set to '-1' (Inapplicable) should be excluded from estimates made with the Access to Care data.

-2.6.7.1 Family Members' Origins and Preferred Languages
+2.5.7.1 Family Members' Origins and Preferred Languages